Campus Driving Tour

 Welcome to Pepperdine!

 We are delighted to welcome you to our Malibu campus.
-The drive-thru route will take you through various points on campus and give you insight on what you can expect as a future Wave.
+This driving route will take you through various points on campus and give you insight on what you can expect as a future Wave.

 Begin Drive-Thru Tour

 Experiencing issues?
-Try the alternative auido on youtube.
+Try the alternative audio on YouTube.

 Welcome to Pepperdine!
 We are so excited to be able to share campus with you today during your driving tour.
 We are honored that you have chosen to visit us here in beautiful Malibu, which was once home to the Chumash aboriginal people.
 And to any newly admitted students joining us - congratulations!
 We hope that you enjoy getting a glimpse of your potential future home.
 Please be sure to keep driving at all times while on our tour route today to help with the flow of traffic.